gristlabs/grist-help/help/linking-widgets.md

 ## Types of linking {: data-toc-label='' }

-Linking widgets only works when there is some relationships between records in the underlying data.
+Linking widgets only works when there is a relationship between records in the underlying data.
 There are several kinds of relationships supported.

 ## Same-record linking